William-Robert-Robertson/WildCamera/Development_Environment/From_Paul.md

 # sysfs path for camera - not a command, a directory to look around in
 # /sys/devices/platform/soc@0/30800000.bus/30a30000.i2c/i2c-1/1-0010

+# module initially refuses:
+#[34721.144764] imx219 1-0010: link-frequency property not found in DT
+# kernel source has, for 2 lanes (other values would be rejected):
+# #define IMX219_DEFAULT_LINK_FREQ        456000000
 ```

 In general no matter what kernel source was used and what build system was used (be it Debian, OpenEmbedded or Buildroot) if I have information about how any specific image was built I can extract it and reproduce with manual compilation of the kernel to get the same version, compatible modules etc.